KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/pillar_echo.rst

 .. rubric:: Description

 This effect/filter creates an echo effect (blur) outside of an area of interest.
 It is very useful for using vertical video sources (like recorded on a smartphone) in a horizontal project.
-It can be :ref:`direct controlled on the monitor <ui-monitors_effect_direct_control>`.
+It can be :ref:`controlled directly on the monitor <ui-monitors_effect_direct_control>`.

 .. rubric:: Parameters